OWLcracker/big-data/README.md

 6.033 times more memory than the aggregated case.
 This has a significant impact on the hardware, which would be required for a cluster in a production scenario, resulting in significantly higher costs.

-Furthermore the table shows, that the total data size of the cached data is 2.28 times as large as the total size of the Parquet files, which indicates that the data, once loaded into Spark and partitioned across nodes, can't be compressed as efficiently as it's done using Parquet files.
+Furthermore, the table shows that the total data size of the cached data is 2.28 times as large as the total size of the Parquet files, which indicates that the data, once loaded into Spark and partitioned across nodes, can't be compressed as efficiently as it's done using Parquet files.
 This must also be considered when dimensioning the hardware for the aggregated case, when the complete dataset must be cached in memory.

 ### Scalability

 To analyze the scalability of the application, a number of tests were conducted.
-In these tests the effects of different parameters on the performance of the application were analyzed, by scaling individiual parameters while keeping the rest of the environment constant.
-The effect on the performance on the aggregated and non-aggregated version of the application was measured by running both versions seperately and measuring the following performance metrics:
+In these tests, the effects of different parameters on the performance of the application were analyzed by scaling individual parameters while keeping the rest of the environment constant.
+The effect on the performance on the aggregated and non-aggregated version of the application was measured by running both versions separately and measuring the following performance metrics:

 - **Query Response Time**: The amount of time it takes for the application to process and successfully respond to an SQL query.
 This metric was chosen, because Superset sends SQL queries to the Thrift Server to retrieve data for visualizations.
-  Therefore the response time has a significant impact on the user experience, when using accessing the dashboard.
+  Therefore, the response time has a significant impact on the user experience, when using accessing the dashboard.
 - **Pre-processing Turnaround Time**: The amount of time it takes for the application to load the necessary data from the local file system into the Spark Cluster, pre-process it and cache it.
 This metric was chosen, because it represents a complete cycle of the application, from loading the data to making it available for SQL queries.
 This has